 2. Saving millions of Tax Payer Dollars in state prison costs

-As can be seen on the "ESAS©® Results" page, this cutting-edge technology saved Florida taxpayers a minimum over a million dollars in state prison costs on the first five cases on which it was deployed.
-The question is, why are the proverbial "powers that be" so slow to fully embrace this game changing technology that's greatly needed in the criminal justice system?
+As can be seen on the "ESAS©® Successes" page, this cutting-edge technology saved Florida taxpayers over a million dollars in state prison costs on the first five cases on which it was deployed.

 For additional information and/or how you can access this web-based electronic research tool that’s revolutionizing criminal justice with equitable sentences and tax payer saving measures, please click here.